immutable/ts-immutable-sdk/src/modules/provider/sample-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The provider sample app tests the Metamask provider functionality.
+The provider sample app tests the MetaMask provider functionality.

 ## Yalc Setup